-The EEA and Norway Grants are funded by Iceland, Liechtenstein and Norway (Donor States) by signing an agreement on 28th July 2010 between the Donor States and the European Commission about the allocation of the financial assistance for the implementation of Grants in the new period 2014-2021.
+The EEA Grants are funded by Iceland, Liechtenstein and Norway (Donor States) by signing an agreement on 28th July 2010 between the Donor States and the European Commission about the allocation of the financial assistance for the implementation of Grants in the new period 2014-2021.

 Grants have two main goals: